 Bookshelf speakers usually come in a compact form factor that can be mounted on a rack or located on a small shelf.
 These loudspeakers are usually 2-way, and sometimes 3-way, consisting of the tweeter, midrange, or treble speakers.
 Sometimes such devices can contain one coaxial or wideband (+-HF) speaker.
-Despite their small size, they can produce impressive deep sound, although they may have limitations in bass.
+They often have limits in bass because of their small form factor but still, are able to impress the person with deep sound.

 Floor acoustic speakers are usually large enough to stand without additional props installing.
 They often contain multiple drivers with specialized bass (woofer) driver, midrange driver, and tweeter.
-Compared to similar bookshelf models, such products typically have more powerful bass and can play at louder volumes.
+Such products usually have more powerful bass and can play louder than similar bookshelf variants.

 When deciding to buy the best speakers for turntable, ask yourself the following questions:

-It’s important to keep in mind that bookshelf products are better suited for small apartments, whereas floor variants can be a great solution for larger rooms.
+Don’t forget that the bookshelf products better fit small apartments, while the floor variants can become a great solution for big rooms.
 Compact elements are cheaper than the big models.
 Moreover, the first speaker’s type can be active and passive, while the second models are almost always passive and need an AV receiver or amplifier with a “phono” input.
-Let’s get acquainted with all these details below as we test the best passive speakers for turntable.
+Let’s get acquainted with all these details below.

 Speaker for Vinyl Reviews